South Africa's Pistorius granted parole over girlfriend's murder

 The board, normally made up of correctional services and community members, assesses whether an inmate still poses a danger to society.

-This takes into account the seriousness of the offence as well as Oscar Pistorius’s behaviour behind bars.
+This takes into account the seriousness of the offence as well as Pistorius’s behaviour behind bars.

-Release usually comes with some conditions, such as monitoring from authorities and duty to report to a community correction centre.

 Disclaimer